-The standard enclosure size is 30" wide by 36" deep by 90" high.
-In a typical two-high arrangement, each enclosure is divided vertically into three major compartments, each with a separate door.
-The uppermost and lowermost compartments contain medium voltage controller components (> 600V) while the middle compartment contains low voltage components (< 600V) (Fig. 7).
-Other variations of this basic arrangement are possible.
+The standard enclosure size for the 720 ampere controller is 36" wide by 36" deep by 90" high.
+One controller is supplied per vertical section.
+Each section is divided into two isolated compartments, each with a The lower compartment separate door. contains medium voltage controller components (> 600V) while the upper contains compartment low voltage components (< 600V) (Fig. 6).